mjanser/ansible-role-owncloud/README.md

 If you want to MySQL or MariaDB as database, they also have to be installed first.
 You can use the role `mjanser.mysql` for that.

+The installation of nextCloud and ownCloud needs to be run as the webserver user which can be an issue if you run Ansible as an unprivileged user.
+See [Ansible documentation](https://docs.ansible.com/ansible/become.html#becoming-an-unprivileged-user) for more information.
+If you run Ansible as an unprivileged user the simplest solution is adding the following lines to you `ansible.cfg`:

+    [ssh_connection]
+    pipelining = True

 ## Role Variables

 Available variables are listed below, along with default values: